 A Goal Setting Activity

 This goal setting activity can be done at any time of the year.
-However, there is something about the start of a new year that prompts a desire to set goals.
+People often wait for the start of a new year muster up the determination to set goals.

 The change of seasons, the celebration of holidays and feasts are designed by God to give us the anticipation of change in our own lives.
-The leaves change color; one year comes to an end with the joyous celebration of Christmas, and another year tempts us with possibilities.
+The leaves change color; one year comes to an end and another year tempts us with possibilities.
+And so it goes, with hours slipping away at a break neck pace.
+Unless there is a pause in all that frenetic activity, scheduled and included, change may come slowly for an artist.
+This goal setting activity may give you the impetus to step into all that the Lord may have for you.

-He has aspirations, plans and purposes for you that you have not even contemplated yet.
-He knows you so intimately, that nothing about you comes as a surprise to Him.
+God has aspirations, plans and purposes for you that you probably have not contemplated yet.
+He knows you so intimately that nothing about you comes as a surprise to Him.

 The goal setting activity begins with prayer.
 Commit to Jesus your eagerness to hear from Him about specific areas of your life.
 The more thoroughly you break down your life into areas like – spiritual, physical, family, artistic…, the more you welcome His involvement in your life.

-However, I think that most of us miss receiving that wisdom because of our skepticism.
+Sadly, I think that it is easy to miss receiving that wisdom because of skepticism.
 I know that I have often missed receiving, because of a lack of faith that what the verse promises me, is true.
+If we ask, it is given to us.
+Refuse then to waver.
+Like much of God’s word, it comes to pass in a manner that is counter intuitive.

-Picture with me, that you are engaged in a goal setting activity, sitting face to face with an incredible mentor - a truly gifted artist.
-He tells you that he will help you establish goals for the next year, since he has a reviewed your life this far and has a clear understanding of where to direct you next.
+If you were engaged in a goal setting activity, sitting face to face with an incredible mentor, a truly gifted artist, and he tells you that he will help you establish goals.
+He has a reviewed your life this far, has intimate knowledge of your strengths and weaknesses and the wisdom to direct you.

-Would you challenge his desire to assist you, if he were sitting directly across from you?
+Would you challenge his desire to assist you?
 Would you, for even an instant, question his suggestions?
 Yet because we do not see God eyeball to eyeball, we doubt His word.
-But remember this, none of us came to Him because we saw Him face to face.
+None of us came to Him because we saw Him face to face.

-I think the answer lies in the fact that we hinder receiving because in the core of our being, we don’t believe that we will.
+We hinder receiving because in the core of our being, we don’t believe that we will.
+At least that has been true for me.

 So in this goal setting activity these are the steps to consider

-• Ask Him to reveal to you the plans that He has for the coming year
+• Ask Him to reveal to you the plans that He has for your future and the next steps to take.

-• Believe that you have wisdom and insight, as you pray about the various areas of your life
+• Believe that you have wisdom and insight

 • Thank Him for giving it to you